NextCenturyCorporation/VirtUE-sensing/control/kernel/messages.md

 "{Virtue protocol version: 0.1, reply: [nonce, [id, record ]] }\n"

 the protocol makes no assumption regarding the contents or interpretation of a _filter_.
 The client and probe must have a prior knowledge of the filter and its interpretaion.

+### Escaping Newlines in Response Record Data

+If a probe creates a sensing record that has newline characters as data, it should escape the newline characters with a '\' character when it forms a reply message containing the record.

+For example, a reply record that containes an embedded new line could be similar to:

+"{Virtue protocol version: 0.1, reply: [nonce, [id, record 1 \\n data]] }\n"

+The server will escape the newline characters when forming the reply, and the client is responsible for un-escaping the newline characters when it parses the reply message.